corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/flow-constraints.md

 You can use flow constraints to illustrate:

 * Which party is intended to initiate the flow which builds and initially signs the transaction.
 This is important because it is normally only the initiator who gets to make an informed and conscious decision to partake in the transaction, responders nodes will accept and possibly sign valid transactions but there is usually not a human 'do you want to do this?' decision step.
-* Checks that a Party should do before they initiate a transaction, eg has the initiator got enough funds or stock for this Agreement.
+* Checks that a Party should do before they initiate a transaction - for example, has the initiator got enough funds or stock for this Agreement.
-* Events which will trigger a Flow, e.g. trigger this flow when the goods have been dispatched.
+* Events which will trigger a Flow - for example, trigger this flow when the goods have been dispatched.